ludocracy/Duxml/README.md

 # Duxml for JRuby
-Duxml binds XML to Ruby objects and classes, allowing validation of structure and content using Ruby statements.
+Duxml binds XML to Ruby objects and classes, allowing validation of structure and content using Ruby statements, implemented as a wrapper for Ox XML parser.

 Examples: